 The Capitaine Law Firm Can Help

-As a former Assistant District Attorney and criminal prosecutor, attorney Christian Capitaine is well aware of a number of legal strategies that will help avoid the harshest consequences the State of Texas has to offer to those who have failed to register as a sex offender in Harris County, and for persons who have been accused of a sex related crime in Houston.
+As a former Assistant District Attorney and criminal prosecutor, attorney Christian Capitaine is well aware of several legal strategies that will help defendants in Harris County.
+With Attorney Christian Capitaine as your lawyer you’ll have a great chance to either beat the charge or avoid the harshest consequences the State of Texas has to offer.
+If you’re facing criminal charges related to failing to register as a sex offender in Harris County, or were accused of a sex related crime in Houston, call Christian for help.

 There are 3 categories of sex offender registration which are listed below.